Manual Machining

 flood cooling

-A coolant-delivery method that completely covers the workpiece and the cutting tool with cutting fluid.
+A coolant-delivery method that completely covers the cutting zone with cutting fluid.
 Flood cooling is the least commonly used fluid delivery system for manual milling.

 A spiraling groove or recess around the periphery of a cutter that allows for chip flow away from the cut.
 Flutes also facilitate the flow of cutting fluid.